 Krzysztof Tchórzewski is a Polish politician from the party “Law and Justice”.
 He was elected to Sejm (the lower house of the Polish parliament) in 2005, which is his third term being elected to the Sejm after the terms 1991-1993 and 1997-2001.

-The second Power Shifts Academic Forum in Warsaw is further supported by Hanna Gronkiewicz-Waltz, Mayor of Warsaw.
+The second Power Shifts Academic Forum in Warsaw was further supported by Hanna Gronkiewicz-Waltz, Mayor of Warsaw.

 The first Academic Power Shifts Forum in Lyon was further supported by Sylvie Guillaume, Vice-President of the European Parliament and Ségolène Royal, French Minister for Ecology, Sustainable Development and Energy.
 Sylvie Guillaume addressed the participants of the First Academic Power Shifts Forum in Lyon on November 1st, 2015.